-4.2 Research Documentation in the Case Notes
+4.3 Research Documentation in the Case Notes

-All relevant research related documentation should be uploaded to CPD under the research referral.
+All relevant research related documentation should be uploaded to CPD under the research referral unless an exemption has been agreed.
 This at the very least will consist of a copy of the completed consent form, patient information sheet and copy of the sent GP letter (where applicable).